Watts-College/cpp-528-spr-2022/discuss/yellowdig-01.md

 There is a long-standing debate in urban policy.
 Should we spend money helping people?
 Or should we spend money helping the places where disadvantaged people live?
 Neighborhood revitalization strategies target the latter.

-Ed Glaeser, a renouned urban economist, makes a provactive case for investing in people in the article [Can Buffalo ever come back?](https://www.city-journal.org/html/can-buffalo-ever-come-back-13050.html).
+Ed Glaeser, a renouned urban economist, makes a provocative case for investing in people in the article [Can Buffalo ever come back?](https://www.city-journal.org/html/can-buffalo-ever-come-back-13050.html).

 *(his answer: instead of subsidizing Buffalo residents to live in an unproductive geography we should use the money to help them move to Atlanta)*